 Fast forward another three months, and I found myself on a flight to Amsterdam, to move in with the man that I had met in a hostel somewhere in Phnom Penh, to a city which I had completely fallen in love with.

-Amsterdam is now the place that I call home, having lived here for 3 years, and I set up this blog to share with you all of my experiences of Amsterdam, and help you to discover some of the great things about this city, so that if you’re visiting (or if you live here, and want to go somewhere different) you know all of the best things to do while you’re here.
+I ended up moving to Sydney for 18 months a year after M and I split up, but as of August, Amsterdam will be home again.
+I set up this blog to share with you all of my experiences of Amsterdam, and help you to discover some of the great things about this city, so that if you’re visiting (or if you live here, and want to go somewhere different) you know all of the best things to do while you’re here.
 I hope you love Amsterdam as much as I do.

-Right now I work on the Flipit Australia website as a country manager, but I am also available for freelance commissions so please get in touch if you want to work with me.
+When I get back to the city I will be available for freelance commissions so please get in touch if you want to work with me.